sh-r/Visual-Snow-Syndrome/README.md

 For developers:<br/>
 You can clone this repository and download the contents.
 Instructions for this- (To Be Added).

+Note: We are not distributing it using Pypi i.e pip install as it's a GUI application and not just a package of code.

 Project Members:
 1. Shika Rao
 2. Tyler Dulin